Jason-Tadeusz/Project-1/README.md

 Answer:12345678

-14) One of the passwords in the brute force attack is James Brodsky's favorite Coldplay song.
+Question 15.
+One of the passwords in the brute force attack is James Brodsky's favorite Coldplay song.
 We are looking for a six character word on this one.
 Which is it?

 This question asks us to pick out a specific phrase with certain parameters.
 The password must have a length of six characters, all of which will be letters.
 The syntax of the field is such that "passwd=” precedes the six letter password.
 We can use this to narrow our search to just six letter password strings.